Vindrue/Jellyfish/CONTRIBUTIONS.md

 General contribution rules:

- - Constants in CONSTANT_CASE, variables/functions/macros in snake_case, julia files in CamelCase.jl
+ - Constants and globals in CONSTANT_CASE, local variables as well as functions/macros in snake_case, julia files in CamelCase.jl
  - Respect the user's clocks and bytes
  - Max line length of 128 characters, you can use line breaks to bypass this
+ - Do not create additional globals without permission from Vindrue